What is Openreach?

 When will the Openreach Network reach my business?

-Note that most UK businesses now have access to some form of fibre-optic broadband.
-See our article on FTTP vs FTTC to see the detailed availability statistics for each type of fibre connection.
+Note that most UK businesses now have access to some form of fibre optic broadband.

 Openreach – FAQs